vueuse/vue-demi/README.md

 ### `install()`

-Composition API in Vue 2 is provided as a plugin and need to install to Vue instance before using.
+Composition API in Vue 2 is provided as a plugin and needs to be installed on the Vue instance before using.
 Normally, `vue-demi` will try to install it automatically.
-For some usages that you might need to ensure the plugin get installed correctly, the `install()` API is exposed to as a safe version of `Vue.use(CompositionAPI)`. `install()` in Vue 3 environment will be an empty function (no-op).
+For some usages where you might need to ensure the plugin gets installed correctly, the `install()` API is exposed to as a safe version of `Vue.use(CompositionAPI)`. `install()` in the Vue 3 environment will be an empty function (no-op).

 ```ts
 import { install } from 'vue-demi'